Team members

 Conservation biologist – Université d’Antananarivo.

-Tsinjo has conducted research on lemur ecology since her master’s thesis, and building further skills in this direction has motivated her to collaborate with me.
-She worked on my pilot fieldwork in 2021 as a research assistant and assisted in exploring new sampling sites in Ranomafana and refining field protocol.
-She has been a critical help in field research management and communication, funding acquisition, but also in manuscript and report preparation and reviewing.
+Tsinjo has conducted research on lemur ecology since her Master’s thesis, and building further skills in this direction has motivated her to collaborate with me.
+She worked on my pilot fieldwork back in 2021 as a research assistant and assisted in exploring new sampling sites in Ranomafana and refining field protocol.
+She has been a critical help in field research management and communication, funding acquisition, and manuscript and report preparation and reviewing.

 Direct contact